 Here comes the most important question of this article: “What is differential backup?”
 A differential backup is when a backup creates copies of only the files changed since the last full backup.
 For example, if you’ve set your site to perform full backups only on Sundays and get by with just differential backups on other days of the week, this is how your backup process will go:

 - Monday: Changes since the Sunday backup.

 - Tuesday: Changes since the Sunday backup (including the ones already backed up on Monday).

-Here are the main advantages and disadvantages of differential backups:
+Here are the main differential backup advantages and disadvantages:

 - Faster restore than from incremental backups: You only need two backup containers to recover files if you ever need to.